 But the real Thailand is so much more, it’s indescribably more vibrant, bizarre, beautiful and reach – full of contradictions.

-When in Thailand nothing is like you were use to.
+When in Thailand nothing is like you used to.
 Everything is different – even train ride, club partying, eating breakfast in everyday food stand or visiting a market.
 Thailand has not only unusual cultural habits; it also has alien smells, surreal colours, incomparable humidity of the atmosphere and simplicity or spiciness of its dishes.

 When you will come back home from Thailand, probably you won't know how to describe the experience you had there.
 You will be happy, fulfilled, relaxed and grateful.
 You will still smell the stink of public transport and that magic sent of Thai orchids.
 You will still hear the sounds of wild forests in Krabi and noise from Bangkok, you’ll remember the secrets of Pattaya at night and spirituality and kinkiness of Phuket.
 You’ll never be able to describe the beauty of Chiang Mai and the balanced energy of Ko Samui.